Call for ideas archive 2021

 FAQ

-Applicants must fill in an online form (see PDF version for reference).
-A set of key criteria guides how submitted ideas are assessed and ranked
+Applicants must complete an online form (see PDF version for reference).
+A set of key criteria guides how submitted ideas are assessed and ranked.

 • Actionable